api3dao/airseeker/README.md

 ###### `sanitizationSamplingWindow`

-The number of minutes for which to keep historical gas prices.
+The number of seconds for which to keep historical gas prices.

 ###### `sanitizationPercentile`